Matcheryt/CobraBot/README.md

 ## Features
 * API commands such as steam, openweathermap, oxford dictionary, covid19
-* Moderation commands and user join/leave messages
+* Moderation commands, user join/leave messages and auto give role when user joins server
 * Custom prefix
 * Music commands with queue, playlists support and much more
-* Misc commands such as random number generator, polls, message cleaning, discord user info
+* Misc commands such as random number generator, polls, discord user info
 * Documented code makes it easy for beginners to understand it and build their own version of the bot
 * Updated frequently